– RE Continental GT 650 was first unveiled at 2017 at the EICMA show.

 |Engine||648cc, single-cylinder, air-oil cooled|

-Power source of the RE’s new middleweight bike is an all-new parallel-twin, 648cc, SOHC 4-valve fuel injected engine.
-This oil cooled unit has a small radiator positioned at front of the engine on the double cradle chassis.
+Powering RE’s new middleweight bike is an all-new parallel-twin, 648cc, oil-cooled, SOHC 4-valve fuel injected engine.
+This motor consists of a small radiator positioned at front of the engine on the double cradle chassis.
 It gets fins for air cooling, and has a 270 degree crank with a balancer shaft to smoothen out vibrations.
 The new Royal Enfield 650cc motorcycle comes with a compression ratio of 9:5:1.
-The new 650cc unit produces a maximum power output of 47bhp at 7,100rpm, while churning out a peak torque of 52Nm at 4,000rpm.
+The new 650cc unit is capable to deliver a maximum power of 47bhp at 7,100rpm, while pushing out a peak torque of 52Nm at 4,000rpm.

-Power will be fed to the wheels via an all-new 6-speed gearbox with slip assist clutch.
+Transmission duties on the bike will be taken care of by an all-new 6-speed gearbox with slip assist clutch.
 The bike is claimed to have a thrilling exhaust note, but that can only be confirmed after seeing that in the flesh.
-Royal Enfield confirms that this engine will offer similar power throughout the global market.
+Royal Enfield confirmed that this engine will offer similar power throughout the global market.
 This engine is A2 license compliant in UK.
 Picture Gallery – Barood: A Tastefully Modified Royal Enfield 350

-The Continental GT 650 will be the most powerful RE motorcycle in the country.
+As mentioned in the beginning, the Continental GT 650 will be the most powerful from the Chennai bikemaker in the country.
 With hefty body-build and a powerful engine, this middleweight motorcycle is expected to be slightly less fuel efficient.
 We expect this cafe racer to return a mileage around 15-20kmpl.

-Designed on the tubular steel double cradle frame, the motorcycle uses 41mm telescopic front fork and a pair of twin gas-charged shock absorbers for performing damping duties.
-The front suspension has 110mm travel, while the rear gets 88mm travel.
-The braking system of the bike consists of 320mm and 240mm disc brakes at the front and rear axles.
+Designed on the tubular steel double cradle frame, the motorcycle comes equipped with 41mm telescopic front fork and a pair of twin gas-charged shock absorbers for performing damping duties.
+The front and rear suspension units have 110mm travel and 88mm travel respectively.
+For braking purposes, the bike gets 320mm and 240mm disc brakes at the front and rear axles.
 The ABS (anti-lock braking system) comes as standard across the model lineup.
+Read – Royal Enfield Thunderbird 350X and 500X Price & Details

 In the middleweight segment, the new Continental GT 650 bike will lock horns against the Harley-Davidson Street 750, albeit the former is likely to carry a lucrative price tag.